Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while simultaneously shrinking fat cells.

 Not only can an outdoor workout be as good as a gym workout – it can be better!

 It’s always a good idea when you exercise at an outdoor location to bring a towel and water bottle, too.
-I keep a spray bottle of sunscreen in my car in case I need a sunscreen touch-up about halfway through the workout.
+I keep a spray bottle of sunscreen in my car if I need a sunscreen touch-up about halfway through the workout.

 Outdoor Gym Workout 4